-The average treatment cost per patient treated with DAAs in Greece in 2016 was 42000 €[23].
+The average treatment cost per DAA-treated patient in Greece in 2016 was 42,000 €[23].
 Recently, price negotiations concerning the cost of DAAs were implemented, resulting in reduced treatment costs.
 The price per DAA regimen is confidential.
 However, the average cost per treatment can be calculated.
-According to the official press release of the Ministry of Health, a closed pharmaceutical budget of about 67.6 million has been committed to treat 5500 patients in the next 14 mo[24,25].
-Dividing the budgeted money by the expected treated patients equates to a cost of treatment of about 12300 €.
-Furthermore, Minister for Health stated[26,27] that the negotiation achieved a saving of 68% compared to the average pre-negotiated price (42000 € × 32% = 13400 €).
-Combining the above estimations, we assumed that the average cost of DAAs after the negotiation can be estimated at 13000 € per patient treated.
+According to the official press release of the Ministry of Health, a closed pharmaceutical budget of about 67.6 million has been committed to treat 5,500 patients in the next 14 mo[24,25].
+Dividing the budgeted money by the expected treated patients equates to a cost of treatment of about 12,300 €.
+Furthermore, the Minister for Health stated[26,27] that the negotiation achieved a savings of 68% compared to the average pre-negotiated price (42,000 € × 32% = 13,400 €).
+Combining the above estimations, we assumed that the average cost of DAAs after negotiation can be estimated at 13,000 € per treated patient.

 Due to the considerable uncertainty of the future price evolution for DAAs, we considered two cost-scenarios.
-In the first scenario (conservative scenario) we assumed that the price of DAAs would remain constant through all the horizon of our study (until 2035), while in the second scenario (optimistic scenario) we assumed a further 35% price reduction after 2024.
-Under base case we assume no reduction in the price of DAAs, due to the limited treated patients (Table 2).
+In the first scenario (conservative scenario), we assumed that the price of DAAs would remain constant through our study (until 2035), while in the second scenario (optimistic scenario), we assumed a further 35% price reduction after 2024.
+Under the base case, we assumed no price reduction of DAAs due to the limited number of treated patients (Table 2).

 The indirect or societal cost was used to approximate loss of productivity due to HCV related disabilities and loss of life.
 The disability-adjusted life year (DALY) metric[28] was used to estimate the indirect costs of the disease.
 One DALY can be thought of as one lost year of "healthy" life.
-DALYs are computed by combining years of life lost (YLLs) and years lost due to disability (YLDs) and weighted regarding the severity of the disease[29].
+DALYs are computed by combining years of life lost (YLLs) and years lost due to disability (YLDs) and weighted by the severity of the disease[29].
 Future direct and indirect costs were discounted at rate of 3%.
-The cost per DALY was estimated equal to the gross national income (GNI) per capita in 2016 (19000 €).
+The cost per DALY was estimated to be equal to the gross national income (GNI) per capita in 2016 (19,000 €).

-The cost-effectiveness of the elimination strategy was estimated through incremental cost-effectiveness ratio (ICER), which have been compared to the GNI per capita of Greece in 2016.
-If ICER is lower than 1 GNI per capita, then the intervention consider as “highly cost effective”[30].
+The cost-effectiveness of the elimination strategy was estimated using the incremental cost-effectiveness ratio (ICER), which have been compared to the GNI per capita of Greece in 2016.
+If ICER is lower than 1 GNI per capita, then the intervention is considered “highly cost effective”[30].

 ICER = (Cost of examine strategy - cost of the base strategy) / |DALYs of examine strategy - DALYs of the base strategy|

-We considered a strategy as “cost-saving” when the subtraction of all direct and indirect costs of the elimination scenario up to 2035 from those of the base case, was positive.
+We considered a strategy as “cost-saving” when the difference between all direct and indirect costs of the elimination scenario up to 2035 from those of the base case was positive.

 RESULTS